 There is some drama in the South on whether or not sugar belongs in cornbread.

-The process that is used in making cheap, mass-produced cornmeal reduces the sweetness of the corn and brings out a sour flavor.
-Adding sugar helps offset this.
+The high-speed milling process used in making cheap, mass-produced cornmeal reduces the sweetness of the corn and brings out a sour flavor.
+Older cornmeal that has been sitting on a grocery store shelf makes it even worse.
+Adding sugar helps offset the sourness that comes with age and mass-production.

-If you want to make this without the sugar, I highly recommend buying a super premium fine-ground yellow cornmeal that is produced in the old school way.
-Something like Palmetto Farms.
+If you want to make this without the sugar, I highly recommend buying a premium fine-ground yellow cornmeal produced in the old school way.
+We use Palmetto Farms Fine Ground Cornmeal.
+It is much higher quality than I’ve found at my local grocery store and the fine grind makes the finished cornbread even creamier.
+If you really want to go all out, order the Anson Mills Cornmeal.

 Camping Hot Water Cornbread